 - Uninsured/underinsured motorist coverage

-In addition to the basic coverage mentioned above, Geico customers can also purchase coverage for their helmet, accessories, and roadside assistance.
-Because Geico is such a financially strong insurer, policy limits can be set very high—up to and over $1 million in some cases.
+In addition to the basic coverage mentioned above, policyholders can also purchase coverage for their helmets, accessories, and roadside assistance.
+Because Geico is such a financially strong insurer, policy limits can be set very high — up to and over $1 million in some cases.

 Geico has a strong customer service reputation when it comes to both auto insurance and motorcycle insurance policies.
 It is rated A+ by the Better Business Bureau (BBB) and is known for its reliable claims servicing.
 Tools like Geico’s mobile app and user-friendly website portals make it easy to pay your bill and file claims with the insurer.